 “You don’t have to be active everyday, but at the bare minimum, it’s hugely helpful to have an account and get your brand in that space,” says Samantha Markiewicz, vice president of digital for Bread & Butter, a hospitality-focused social media marketing, public relations, and design company.
 “TikTok moves incredibly fast, and if a person of influence sparks interest in your business, it could go viral.
 If you have a Linktree built out to your website and reservation platforms and a little bit of content about what you do, you won’t miss out on that traffic but instead convert it into bookings.”

 Wondering how to get started?
 We teamed up with Markiewicz to bring you a list of top tips for marketing your restaurant on TikTok.
-And if you’re nervous about making videos, don’t worry – that’s where our list begins.
+If you’re nervous about making videos, don’t worry – that’s where our list begins.

 Having to create videos daily, or even weekly, can feel like a lot.
 But as a restaurant, your best marketing strategy isn’t about coming up with some sort of creative dance or lip-synching video.
 Instead, it’s about showing off what you’re already doing.